 Consuelos was a recent college grad and had just moved to New York when he auditioned for AMC in 1995 with Ripa as his screen test partner.
 He obviously aced the chemistry portion of the exam and scored the role of Mateo Santos, who was destined to be the man in Hayley's life, no matter the crazy complications thrown in their way.

-"My main focus was getting the job and I couldn't believe my luck, having been in New York for five minutes," Consuelos recalled in an interview with E! in 2006.
-He continued, "My first impression of my wife was—she was obviously extremely beautiful—but she was really funny, really intelligent, really quick.
+"My main focus was getting the job and I couldn't believe my luck, having been in New York for five minutes," Consuelos recalled in a 2006 interview with E!.
+"My first impression of my wife was—she was obviously extremely beautiful—but she was really funny, really intelligent, really quick.
 I realized that if I was ever to get into an argument with her, I would lose every single time."

 Despite an initial attraction to Mateo, though, Hayley had a few other doomed relationships to cycle through before they could finally be together.